dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

 Returns current volume and state, notifies it along the default source's and sink's info.
-Can optinally launch an equalizer application and can change volume or mute.
+Can optionally launch a equalizer application and can change the volume or mute the volume.

 ### Dependencies